notinecrafter/cisco.ios/docs/cisco.ios.ios_bgp_global_module.rst

     # vios#sh running-config | section ^router bgp
     # router bgp 65000

-    # Using purged - would delete all configuration
+    # Using Purged
+    #"(NOTE: This WILL delete the configured global BGP)"

     # Before state:
     # -------------